Rostaen/goblin-slayer-ttrpg/README.md

 - [x] Create new actor for Fate Points usage and table
 - [x] Fix health bars so they show up on character tokens
 - [ ] Combat Updates
+  - [ ] Rework code to streamline checks
+  - [ ] Have ranged attacks check for +ammo before rolling to Hit
   - [ ] Add damage button to "to hit" rolls
   - [ ] Update target tracking
   - [ ] Add effectiness score bonus damage to player rolls